Golden Buddha (statue): History

-The origins of this statue are uncertain.
-It is made in the Sukhothai Dynasty style of the 13th–14th centuries, though it could have been made after that time.
-The head of the statue is egg-shaped, which indicates its origin in the Sukhothai period.
-Given that Sukothai art had Indian influences and metal figures of the Buddha made in India used to be taken to various countries mostly during the Pala period.
+The origins of the statue are uncertain.
+It is crafted in the Sukhothai style of the 13th–14th centuries, although it may have been made somewhat later.
+The head of the statue is egg-shaped, a typical characteristic of Sukhothai art in its most refined and fully developed phase.
+Given that Sukhothai sculpture was influenced by Indian aesthetics, and that metal images of the Buddha from India were widely exported during the Pala period, it is possible that this statue reflects that influence.

 Later, the statue was probably moved from Sukhothai to Ayutthaya, about 1403.

 Some scholars believe the statue is mentioned in the somewhat controversial Ram Khamhaeng stele.
-In lines 23–27 of the first stone slab of the stele, "a gold Buddha image" is mentioned as being located "in the middle of Sukhothai City," interpreted as being a reference to the Wat Traimit Golden Buddha.
+In lines 23–27 of the first stone slab of the stele, "a gold Buddha image" is mentioned as being located "in the middle of Sukhothai City", interpreted as being a reference to the Wat Traimit Golden Buddha.

 At some point, the statue was completely plastered over to prevent it from being stolen.
 The statue was covered with a thick layer of stucco, which was painted and inlaid with bits of coloured glass.
 It is believed that this plastering-over took place before the destruction of Ayutthaya kingdom by Burmese invaders in 1767.
 The statue remained among the ruins of Ayutthaya without attracting much attention.

-In 1801, King Buddha Yodfa Chulaloke (Rama I) of Siam, after establishing Bangkok as a new capital city of the Kingdom, and after commissioning the construction of many temples in Bangkok, ordered that various old Buddha images should be brought to Bangkok from the ruined temples around the country.

-At the time of King Rama III (1824–1851), the statue, still covered with stucco, was installed as the principal Buddha image in the main temple building of Wat Chotanaram (Wat Phraya Krai) in Bangkok.
+During the reign of King Rama III (1824–1851), the statue — still entirely covered in stucco — was installed as the principal Buddha image in the main hall of Wat Chotanaram (also known as Wat Phraya Krai) in Bangkok.
+This image, together with other large Buddha images of similar style, is believed to have been brought from the northern centers of Sukhothai and Si Satchanalai to Bangkok in the early Rattanakosin period, at a time when thousands of Buddha images were being relocated to the capital and installed in its monasteries.
+Some of these images were formally granted by the kings to be enshrined in temples founded or restored by members of the royal family and the nobility.
+It is therefore plausible that Phraya Krai Kosha, a senior official in close service to King Rama III, received royal permission to acquire and install the two large Buddha images as the principal icons of worship in Wat Chotanaram, the temple he founded.

 When Wat Chotanaram, located near Chinatown on the site of modern-day Asiatique, fell into disrepair and was closed, the statue was moved to its present location at the nearby Wat Traimit in 1935.
 At the time, Wat Traimit was a pagoda of minor significance (like hundreds of other Buddhist temples that exist in Bangkok).
 Since the temple didn't have a building big enough to house the statue, it was kept for 20 years under a simple tin roof.
 The true identity of this statue had been forgotten for almost 200 years.